seph2011/hm08-qa-us/README.md

 'it should select the plan'-Will fill in the adddress, then selects the "supportive" ride type.
 It then checks that the "supportive" ride type card is active.

-'it should set the address'- Will fill in the address then clicks the "call a taxi" button.
-It then tests that the "ride type" selection is present, which can only happen once the former steps have been completed.
+'it should set the address'- Will fill in the address.
+It then tests that the "to" and "from" field are filled with the correct values.

 'it should add a credit card'- Will fill in the address, then open the "payment method" modal, select "add a credit card", generate a card number and input it into the "card number" field, then do the same with a cvv for the "card code" field, then add that card.
 It will then test that the card has been added as "card 1", the default name for the first card added.